Daohong Zhou, M.D.

 Research Profile

-Dr. Zhou’s research has been focused on investigation ofthe long-term effects of genotoxic stress/DNA damage induced by ionizing radiation (IR) and chemotherapy on hematopoietic stem cell (HSC) self-renewal and genomic stability; and the role of HSC injury in IR- and chemotherapy-induced long-term bone marrow suppression and leukemogenesis.
-His studies has led to a better understanding of the cellular and molecular mechanisms by which IR and chemotherapy cause normal tissue damage and the discovery of the first potent and broad-spectrum senolytic drug, ABT263-a specific Bcl-2/xl inhibitor, that can selectively kill senescent cells to rejuvenate both prematurely senescent tissue stem cells induced by IR and tissue stem cells in normally aged mice.
+Dr. Zhou’s research has been focused on investigation of the role of senescent cells in IR- and chemotherapy-induced normal tissue injury, including tissue fibrosis and long-term bone marrow suppression and leukemogenesis.
+His studies has led to the discovery of a number of senolytics, including ABT263-a specific Bcl-2/xl inhibitor, that can selectively kill senescent cells to rejuvenate both prematurely senescent tissue stem cells induced by IR and senescent tissue stem cells in normally aged mice.
 This discovery may lead to new therapeutics for various age-related diseases and the side effects induced by chemotherapy and IR.
 More recently, he developed several proteolysis targeting chimeras (PROTACs) that can target Bcl-xl and other proteins of interest for degradation via the ubiquitination and proteasome system.
 He found that Bcl-xl PROTACs can selectively induce Bcl-xl degradation in senescent cells and various cancer cells but not in platelets, suggesting that Bcl-xl PROTACs have the potential to be developed as a better senolytic and anticancer agent than ABT263 by not causing thrombocytopenia.
 Using the PROTAC drug development platform, he is developing additional specific antitumor agents.

 Publications